-SEMESTER: 1 COURSE CODE: CVNG1007 COURSE TITLE: INTRODUCTION TO GEOTECHNICAL ENGINEERING NUMBER OF CREDITS: C2
+SEMESTER: 1 COURSE CODE: CENG1203 COURSE TITLE: INTRODUCTION TO GEOTECHNICS

+NUMBER OF CREDITS: C2

-Course Description: The course starts with a general description of typical geotechnical works.
-The main issues and timescales for these works are discussed, and the roles and responsibilities of the geotechnical engineer working as part of an engineering team are discussed.
+Course Description: The course starts with a general Geotechnical engineering, also known as geotechnics, is the branch of civil engineering concerned with the engineering behavior of earth materials.
+It uses the principles and methods of soil mechanics and rock mechanics for the solution of engineering problems and the design of engineering works.
+This course traces the genesis of Geotechnical Engineering and its development, practice, and importance as a subdivision of Civil Engineering.
+Students are further introduced to the nature, origin, and types of rocks and minerals, soils, weathering and its agents, and other geological processes.
+The course starts with a general description of typical geotechnical works.
+The main issues and timescales for these works are discussed. and the roles and responsibilities of the geotechnical engineer working as part of an engineering team are discussed.
 The characterization of soil is introduced, in terms of particle sizes and shapes, plasticity, consistency, and strength.
 Some practical activities involved in the preparation of ground are described.
-The student is given an introduction to the design issues associated with all of the typical geotechnical works.
+The student is introduced to the design issues associated with all the typical geotechnical works.

-SEMESTER: 2 COURSE CODE: CVNG1011 COURSE TITLE: GEOLOGY NUMBER OF CREDITS: E3
+COURSE CODE: CVNG2001 COURSE TITLE: STRUCTURAL MECHANICS NUMBER OF CREDITS: E3 PREREQUISITES: CVNG1000